alexLiu2012/dotnetcore-mvc/1- about dependency injection/1_ about dependency injection.md

             }
             catch (TargetInvocationException ex) when (ex.InnerException != null) {
-                ExceptionDispatchInfo
-                    .Capture(ex.InnerException)
-                    .Throw();
+                ExceptionDispatchInfo.Capture(ex.InnerException).Throw();

-                // The above line will always throw,
-                // but the compiler requires we throw explicitly. throw;
+                // The above line will always throw, but the compiler requires we throw explicitly. throw;
             }
 #endif